vigneshsweekaran/vigneshsweekaran.github.io/content/gitlab-cicd/tutorials/first-gitlab-pipeline.md

 # First Gitlab pipeline

-Gitlab pipeline scripts are written in a **.gitlab-ci.yaml** file and kept in root of the project repository
+Gitlab pipeline scripts are written and stored in **.gitlab-ci.yaml** file and kept in root of the project repository

 ```
 stages: